peteraritchie/peteraritchie.github.io/_posts/2006-09-11-The-Difference-Between-Teams-and-Groups-and-the-Difference-Between-Leaders-and-Dictators.md

 ---
 layout: post
-title: The Difference Between Teams and Groups and the Difference Between Leaders and Dictators
+title:  "The Difference Between Teams and Groups and the Difference Between Leaders and Dictators"
-date: 2006-09-10 20:00:00 -0400
+date:   2006-09-10 12:00:00 -0600
 categories: ['Software Development']
 tags:
 - msmvps